How to Find The Perfect Valorant Sensitivity: Aim Like a Pro

 After adjusting your sensitivity, you should always do a few rounds against easy or medium bots in the Shooting Range to try to get used to it.

 Use a Sensitivity Converter

-Some players that wonder “how to find your sensitivity in Valorant” who also transition from other games like CS:GO or Overwatch might want to carry over their sensitivity settings.
+Some players that wonder “how to find your sensitivity in Valorant” also transition from other games like CS:GO or Overwatch, and might want to carry over their sensitivity settings.
 This could be because you are comfortable with those settings or want to use them as a string point to gauge how different Valorant is.
 For this, we suggest a sensitivity converter.

 That way, you’ll find your best sensitivity for Valorant